-The models fit well compared to annual average lake water quality data.
-No calibration factors were used.
-In addition to the large dataset of measured input values, three years of measured inlake water quality were used for calibration for Big Elk Lake and five years of data was used for Mayhew Lake.
-The differences between observed and model-predicted average in-lake concentrations were generally within the reported standard deviations for annual average TP for a given year providing a robust calibration (Appendix A).
+Due to the fact that each of the phosphorus loads were quantified using measured data, the models fit well compared to annual average lake water quality data, and so no calibration factors were used.
+In addition to the large dataset of measured input values, three years of measured inlake water quality were used for calibration and validation for Big Elk Lake and five years of data was used for calibration/validation of the Mayhew Lake model.
+Additional presentations of data collected and evaluated for this project was presented in the Phase I and Phase II reports.
+Results are also contained in the lake model appendices.

+The differences between observed and model-predicted average in-lake concentrations were generally within the reported standard deviations for annual average TP for a given year providing a robust calibration.